Probate Lawyers in North Carolina, Florida, Tennessee and New York

-Many surviving family members find it challenging to effectively administer the estate of a deceased loved while grieving the loss.
-Estate and trust administration is a complex area of the law.
-Laws affecting estates on the federal level and in North Carolina change fairly frequently.
-For these reasons, it is crucial to retain the services of an experienced estate planning attorney during this process.
+Many surviving family members find it challenging to effectively administer the estate of a deceased loved while grieving their loss.
+Estate and trust administration are complex areas of law and change fairly frequently.
+In just the past few years North Carolina probate laws have changed to provide for ‘living probate, and amendments to the North Carolina Trust Code changed duties for trustees.
+Separately, in Florida, legislation has passed on managing digital assets in probate.
+For these reasons, it is crucial to retain the services of an experienced probate attorney during this process.

-The Chapel Hill estate planning attorneys and staff at TrustCounsel have been assisting clients with estate administration for almost 20 years.
+The probate attorneys and staff at TrustCounsel have assisted clients with estate administration for more than 20 years.
 We understand and strive to be sensitive to the delicate challenge our clients face in managing their grief and legal obligations.
 Following an initial consultation with one of our attorneys, much of the detailed work and communication with clients is performed by our experienced legal assistants under the supervision of an attorney, which helps to minimize legal fees.

 Below is a sampling of post-mortem administration services we typically provide:

 - Consultation with an attorney to review decedent’s assets and determine what form of estate or trust administration, if any, is legally required

 - Advice regarding tax considerations and options for minimizing taxation